-We'll never wean off plastic in my opinion and whether we will ever learn to use it responsibly remains to be seen; I have my doubts.
+We will never wean off plastic in my opinion and whether we will ever learn to use it responsibly remains to be seen; I have my doubts.
 It's become so easy to toss it and humans are the laziest and most dirty creatures on the planet.

-It'll take a spiritual revival for us to learn to treat creation with respect.
+It will take a spiritual revival for us to learn to treat creation with respect.

-If you don't have a modern stainless steel pressure cooker, think about getting one; mainly because they save time, but also electricity.
+If you don't have a modern stainless steel pressure-cooker, think about getting one; mainly because they save time, but also electricity.